Content Batching for OnlyFans: How to Shoot One Afternoon and Post for Two Weeks

 - Charge camera/phone and clear storage

-- Plan your shooting order (usually start with full glam, work toward casual)
+- Plan your shooting order (start with full glam, work toward casual)

 Day of:

-- Full hair and makeup first (if applicable)
+- Full hair and makeup first before anything else

 - Change outfits and setups between shots